 ICT assurance for agencies

-Through the investor assurance process, ICT/Digital Investment and Assurance (ICTA) provides independent advice to delivery agencies and direct reporting to the NSW Cabinet and the Delivery and Performance Committee (DaPCo).
+Through the investor assurance process, ICT/Digital Investment and Assurance (ICTA) provides independent advice to delivery agencies and direct reporting to the NSW Cabinet.
 This independent advice and reporting contributes to the delivery of the NSW Government's ICT projects to time, budget and in accordance with government objectives through:

 - Gateway Reviews, Health Checks and Deep Dive Reviews

 - Regular project reporting based on inputs provided by delivery agencies